dwyafon/water-tracker/notes/process-notes.md

 - As a developer, I want a stop button so I can stop the timer before the official end time, if needed
 - As a devloper, I want access to the terms and conditions of the app so I can understsand what's ok and what's not ok
 - As a user, I want know more information about the app so I can understand who made it and why they made it

+### Steps

+- User enters amount of water in litres for the day
+- User enters the number of hours over which this amount in litres is to be consumed
+- User clicks submit button, or presses the enter key, to submit --